 The purpose of the Christmas Tree Promotion Board Competitive Research Grant Program is to establish and conduct research with respect to the image, desirability, use, marketability, quality, product development or production of Christmas trees; to the end that the marketing and use of Christmas trees may be encouraged, expanded, improved, or made more acceptable and to advance the image, desirability, or quality of Christmas trees.

 Research means any type of test, systematic study, investigation, analysis and/or evaluation designed to advance the image, desirability, use, marketability, quality, product development, or production of Christmas trees, including but not limited to research related to cost of production, market development, testing the effectiveness of market development and promotional efforts, new species of Christmas trees and environmental issues relating to the Christmas tree industry.

-Priorities set for this grant cycle funding include but are not exclusive to:
+Priorities set for the last grant cycle funding included but are not exclusive to:

 - Genetic Improvement – All species, all growing regions

 - Environmental Benefit of Real Trees – Carbon, Green space, Sustainability

 - Insect/Pest Management – scale, aphid, slug, mite, chalcid, wildlife, roundup resistant weeds,

 - Improved technology – labor reduction, safety, cost benefit, quality of end product (baling materials, baler pulling devices, shaking, tree display stands, cut tree water use, Christmas tree allergies)

 Please email [email protected] for additional information.